top of page

 Eagle Sketch

 Spread the word!
-Prime Hook NWR offers free bird walks on the first Saturday of each month (Feb-May 2024).
+The Friends of Prime Hook offers free bird walks at the Refuge on the first Saturday of each month (Sep2024-Jun2025).
 Our club provides the leaders for these walks.
-Check the PHNWR events page for details.
+Check the Friends' webpage for details.

 Delaware residents can help save migratory shorebirds by purchasing a newly issued license plate.
 For more information go to the Delaware Ornithological Society's webpage or the DMV website.